vg-json-data/sm-json-data/logicalRequirements.md

 ]}
 ```

+Requirements are applied in the order in which they are listed; this can matter in cases where "refill",
+"ammoDrain", or "energyAtMost" requirements are involved with other resource usage requirements.

 #### or object
 An `or` object is fulfilled if at least one of the logical elements it contains is fulfilled